Residual 3D Scene Flow Learning with Context-Aware Feature Extraction: Related Work

 \subsection{Point Cloud Based Scene Flow Estimation}

-With the application of advanced LiDAR in autonomous driving and service robots, raw data of point clouds are becoming more accessible.
-Since the pioneering work of PointNet \cite{qi2017pointnet}, multiple deep learning methods have been utilized on raw point clouds for different tasks.
-The efficiency and robustness of directly processing point clouds being validated in PointNet \cite{qi2017pointnet} and PointNet++ \cite{qi2017pointnet++}, point cloud based scene flow estimation methods using deep learning have been progressively explored.
+With the application of advanced LiDAR in autonomous driving and service robots, raw point clouds are becoming more accessible.
+Since the pioneering work of PointNet \cite{qi2017pointnet}, multiple deep learning methods have been utilized on raw point clouds for 3D scene flow estimation tasks.